Skip to content

 Step 3: Retinol or Tretinoin

-Step 4: Niacinamide Serum (Optional if Used in AM)
+Step 4: Niacinamide Serum (Optional)

 Step 5: Rich Moisturizer